osuosl/timesync/source/draft_api.rst

 -----------------------

 Each timesync user can be of one of two roles: user, and admin.
-Admins have special permissions, including adding, updating, and deleting activities, creating and promoting users, as well as acting as automatic managers/viewers of all projects.
+Admins have special permissions, including adding, updating, and deleting activities and projects, creating and promoting users, as well as acting as automatic managers/viewers of all projects.

 In addition, each user has a role within each project to which they belong: